 It can be hard to know where to start when choosing accommodations in Victoria.
 Like any city, Victoria has a downtown core, city area, and suburbs, all with dozens and dozens of hotels, motels, Airbnbs, rentals, and bed and breakfasts to choose from.
 As a family doing the tourist thing, we wanted to stay as close as possible to the action so we chose a hotel in downtown Victoria.
 Driving around with cranky kids in the backseat looking for parking is nobody’s idea of a good time.
 Trust me, choosing a hotel in the area where you can leave your car in the parking lot and walk is a much smarter idea.

-We stayed at the Hotel Grand Pacific in downtown Victoria located across the street from the Inner Harbour and central to everything we wanted to see and do.
-They even gave us a little “Welcome to Victoria” puzzle for each of the girls at our quick and efficient check-in.
+We stayed at the Hotel Grand Pacific, a well-appointed and affordable hotel in downtown Victoria located across the street from the Inner Harbour and central to everything we wanted to see and do.
+Check-in was quick and efficient, and the friendly front desk staff even gave us a little “Welcome to Victoria” puzzle for each of the girls.

-Once you arrive, you can either have the friendly valet park your car or park it yourself in the underground parking lot.
+Upon your arrival at the Grand Pacific Hotel, you can either have the helpful valet park your car or park it yourself in the underground parking lot.
 As I mentioned, the hotel is located right downtown, so we were able to leave our car and walk almost everywhere.
 If you’re looking for recommendations or help making arrangements for your time in Victoria, visit the concierge desk in the lobby by the Pacific Restaurant and Terrace.
-Staff were available to answer questions, advise, and lend young children umbrellas on rainy days.
+Staff were available to answer questions, advise, and lend the kids umbrellas on rainy days.

 We stayed in a Signature Harbour View Room with two comfortable queen beds and a small balcony overlooking the Inner Harbour and the historic Canadian Pacific Railway Steamship Terminal housing the Robert Bateman Gallery, Steamship Terminal Bar & Grill, and luxury ferry service to downtown Vancouver.
 If you were considering a visit from the US, this is also where the Black Ball Ferries come in from Port Angeles, Washington.